6 seo tips

 Google rewards websites that load quickly, especially in mobile search results.

 It helps your SEO to have a SSL secure certificate https:// which will mean that browsers display a green secure padlock icon next to your website name.
+Search engines may penalise websites without it and having one will help prevent hackers from attacking your site.

 An XML sitemap helps search engines index and understand your pages easier and more thoroughly, improving visibility.